Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Booking domestic award flights are easy, and generally won’t cost an outrageous amount of points.
 Especially if you’re flying to a city served by lots of airlines, like Portland, Oregon.
 Check to see what airline is most convenient for you from your home airport to help you decide which miles & points you should collect for the travel you have in mind.

 It’s easy to get to Portland on Southwest.
-If you have cards like the Chase Sapphire Preferred, Chase Sapphire Reserve, Chase Ink Plus (no longer available), or Chase Ink Bold (no longer available), you can transfer Chase Ultimate Rewards points to travel partners like Southwest.
+If you have cards like the Chase Sapphire Preferred Card, Chase Sapphire Reserve, Chase Ink Plus (no longer available), or Chase Ink Bold (no longer available), you can transfer Chase Ultimate Rewards points to travel partners like Southwest.
 And if you have the Southwest Companion Pass, you can bring a friend for (almost) free!

 You can also earn lots of Southwest points by signing-up for the Southwest Rapid Rewards® Plus Credit Card, Southwest Rapid Rewards® Premier Credit Card, and the Southwest Rapid Rewards® Premier Business Credit Card.